DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 **Melville.JBig2** parses JBIG2 encoded streams according to ITU Recommendation T.86.
 Melville.JBig2 depends
 on Melville.CCITT.

+**Melville.Postscript.Interpreter** implements a postscript language interpreter.
+Multiple parsers including parsers for CMAPs, Type 4 Functions, and content streams are directly implemented as postscript interpreters.
+The  main PdfObject parser borrows a lot of code from the postscript interpreter, but has its own codebase.
+The Pdf object parser stores less information per object than postscript, and handles indirect references.

+**Welville.Postscript.OperationGenerator** is a code generator assembly that facilitates creating operator libraries for the postscript parser.

 ## The Testing Libraries

 **Performance.Playground** is a Benchmark.Net Project.
 I use this project intermittently when I do